Up in the Air (2009 film): Critical response

-Up in the Air received critical acclaim, with Clooney's and Kendrick's performances receiving widespread praise, as well as the screenplay and editing.
+Up in the Air received widespread critical acclaim, with Clooney's and Kendrick's performances receiving praise, as well as the screenplay and editing.
 Review aggregator Rotten Tomatoes gave the film an approval rating of 90% based on 288 reviews, with a rating average of 8.1/10.
 The site's critical consensus reads, "Led by charismatic performances by its three leads, director Jason Reitman delivers a smart blend of humor and emotion with just enough edge for mainstream audiences."
 On Metacritic, the film has a rating score of 83 out of 100, based on 36 critics, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 The performances of George Clooney, Vera Farmiga and Anna Kendrick garnered widespread critical acclaim, earning them all Academy Award nominations, with the first being nominated for Best Actor and the latter two being nominated for Best Supporting Actress.

 The sneak preview of Up in the Air was the highest profile hit during the Telluride Film Festival.
 The film also tied for third place in the Toronto International Film Festival Indiewire poll.

 Kenneth Turan of the Los Angeles Times wrote, "Up in the Air makes it look easy.
 Not just in its casual and apparently effortless excellence, but in its ability to blend entertainment and insight, comedy and poignancy, even drama and reality, things that are difficult by themselves but a whole lot harder in combination.
 This film does all that and never seems to break a sweat."
 Entertainment Weeklys Owen Gleiberman agreed, rating the film an A as a "rare and sparkling gem of a movie, directed by Jason Reitman with the polish of a master."

 Claudia Puig of USA Today praised the film's sense of timeliness, writing, "It's tough to capture an era while it's still happening, yet Up in the Air does so brilliantly, with wit and humanity ...
 Reitman emerges as a modern-day Frank Capra, capturing the nation's anxieties and culture of resilience."
 Stephen Saito of IFC.com wrote, "It touches on larger themes of mass unemployment, cultural alienation and technology as a crutch.
 But ultimately, it's really an expertly done character study that's a dramatic change of pace from director Jason Reitman's previous two films."
 Jonathan Romney of The Independent wrote, "Its cynical wit almost places it in the Billy Wilder bracket: Up In The Air is as eloquent about today's executive culture as The Apartment was about that of 1960.
 It is a brutal, desolate film – but also a superb existential rom-com, and the most entertaining lesson in contemporary socio-economics that you could hope for."
 Roger Ebert gave the film four stars and wrote, "This isn't a comedy.
 If it were, it would be hard to laugh in these last days of 2009.
 Nor is it a tragedy.
 It's an observant look at how a man does a job."